-Impressive high ceilings are finished with ornate plasterwork whilst sumptuous shades of grey, blue and cream furnishings enrich the elegant space.
+Impressive high ceilings are finished with ornate plasterwork whilst sumptuous shades of grey and cream furnishings enrich the elegant space.

-Featuring its own lounge area with ornate fireplace and a private, intimate dining area, there’s plenty of space to relax in the privacy of your own room.
+Featuring a cosy ornate fireplace, there’s plenty of space to relax in the privacy of your own room.

-With views over the lake and gardens, this bathroom offers an extravagant experience with a large, double ended bath draped with silk golden curtains.
+With views over the lake and gardens, this bathroom offers an extravagant experience with a large bath draped with silk curtains.

 In pride of place in the centre of the Lady Craven Grand Feature Bedchamber at Coombe Abbey and raised on its own platform with steps leading up to either side, lies a lavish four-poster bed.